Dishwasher Check Valve: Testing + Replacement Guide (2026)

 Do dishwashers have built-in check valves?

-Yes.
-Most modern dishwashers have a built-in check valve either in the drain pump assembly or as a separate flapper in the sump.
-Some dishwashers also have a second inline check valve in the drain hose.
-If your dishwasher has neither, adding an inline check valve to the drain hose during installation provides basic backflow protection.
+When installing a dishwasher, inspect for a built-in check valve within the drain pump assembly or sump; many models come with one.
+Some dishwashers feature a second inline check valve in the drain hose.
+If your appliance lacks these, consider adding an inline check valve during setup to prevent backflow.

 Still have water problems?
 Start with our complete dishwasher not draining guide for step-by-step diagnosis covering every cause from clogged filters to failed pumps.